ktoloc/scrapy_mongoDB/README.md

 Repository of scrapy spider that scrapes phone data from the website https://www.productindetail.com/ and stores the collected data in a MongoDB database.
 You can follow the accompanying tutorial to [Build a Web Scraper with MongoDB](https://www.mongodb.com/basics/how-to-use-mongodb-to-store-scraped-data).

+## Create MongoDB

+Start by creating a free unified account for MongoDB and create cluster using these [instructions](https://www.mongodb.com/docs/guides/atlas/account/).
+To connect to your cluster you need to follow this connection using [Connect to your application](https://www.mongodb.com/docs/atlas/tutorial/connect-to-your-cluster/#connect-to-your-atlas-cluster).
+There you can find your connection string and start the crawler.
 ## Get started

 Clone the repository: